-Johana town on the Silk Road in Toyama
+Johana town and Shirayama Shirakawago White Road drive in Toyama

-    We visited Johana town, when we went to the Gokayama region’s Ainokura area.
+We visited Johana town before we went to the Gokayama region’s Ainokura area.

-    Johana town prospered in silk fabrics.
-In the Gokayama region, people have raised silkworms and transported them to Johana town to produce silk since the 16th century.
-The silk fabrics were distributed to Kyoto and Edo cities and got a high reputation as Kaga silk.
+Johana town prospered with silk fabrics.
+In the Gokayama region, people have raised silkworms and transported them to Johana town to produce silk fabrics since the 16th century.
+The silk fabrics were distributed to Kyoto and Edo cities and got high reputations as Kaga silk.
 Kaga silk became the economic base for Johana town and merchants contributed to develop it as a silk town and authentic cultural center.

 In Johana town, we enjoyed machiya, a traditional merchant’s house, with latticed door and a narrow pathway with stone pavement.
 The town and shops had a great atmosphere.

 We visited Johana Hikiyama Festival Floats Museum displaying large festival floats with delicate carvings and exquisite lacquer design.
 It should be magnificent to see the huge and splendid festival floats being dragged through town, but even to see exhibited festival floats was interesting.
 I could observe details of decorations and designs closely.